IzikLisbon/azure-content/articles/app-insights-windows-get-started.md

     ![](./media/app-insights-windows-get-started/04-ai-nuget.png)

 3. Pick the latest version of the appropriate package - one of:
-   * Application Insights for Windows applications - *for Windows Store apps*
+   * Application Insights for Windows Applications - *for Windows Store and phone apps*
-   * Application Insights for Windows Phone applications
+   * Application Insights for Web Apps
-   * Application Insights for Web Apps - *use this for a desktop application*
+   * Application Insights API - *for Windows desktop apps*
 4. Edit ApplicationInsights.config (which has been added by the NuGet install).
 Insert this just before the closing tag:

     `<InstrumentationKey>`*the key you copied*`</InstrumentationKey>`